‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

 Facebook said it had no comment.

-Fadi Quran, a campaign director at the left-leaning group Avaaz, which researches misinformation, speculated that Facebook’s ad hoc efforts to step up punishments for repeat offenders were starting to have a broader impact.
-He said that in September, his organization had provided Facebook with a list of over 100 publishers that appeared to repeatedly put out false stories.
+Fadi Quran, a campaign director at the left-leaning group Avaaz, which researches misinformation, speculated Facebook’s ad hoc efforts to step up punishments for repeat offenders were starting to have a broader impact.
+He said that in September, his organization had provided Facebook with a list of more than 100 publishers that appeared to repeatedly put out false stories.
 He noticed that, several days before the election, about 25 of the publishers began to complain that Facebook had penalized them by reducing their traffic.

 A former Facebook employee with experience policing misinformation said he thought the new climate of more frequent punishment in the wake of the election was starting to have an effect on the news people see.
 “If you stop giving misinformation distribution, then less people see it,” said the former employee, who spoke on the condition of anonymity to speak about sensitive matters without retribution.